 News

-Take Two Actions to Put Maryland Patients First and Reduce Medical Debt
+Put Maryland Patients First and Reduce Medical Debt

 Background

-In the past five years, Economic Action has worked with legislators and coalition partners to pass some of the strongest medical debt protections in the country.
+In the past five years, Economic Action has worked with legislators and coalition partners to pass some of the strongest protections in the country.
 But there is much more work to be done.

-The Problems and Solutions
+The Problem and Solutions

 Hospital Debt

-Hospital medical debt remains an issue in Maryland.
+Hospital debt remains an issue in Maryland.
 With rising costs of healthcare, high insurance deductibles, and the skyrocketing costs of basic goods, many low-income and working families need more financial assistance than ever.
 HB268 puts patients first by:

 - Creating a consistent standard for reduced-cost care financial assistance across all Maryland hospitals